dokato/connectivipy/README.md

 ConnectiviPy
 =========================
 Python module for connectivity analysis.
-You may find here implementation of MVAR based estimators like DTF, PDC and others like Coherency, PSI.
+You may find here implementation of MVAR based estimators like DTF, PDC and also Coherency, PSI.
+For more information visit documentation page.

 Project was supported by [GSOC 2015](http://www.google-melange.com/gsoc/project/details/google/gsoc2015/dokato/5649050225344512) and made under [INCF](http://incf.org/) wings.